BSc Agriculture: Career Path

 • Adoption of new technologies: Adopting new technologies and techniques can be difficult and costly, particularly for small-scale farmers.

-• Economic and social issues: The economic and social well-being of rural communities can be challenging, particularly in developing countries.
+• Economic and social issues: Rural communities' economic and social well-being can be challenging, particularly in developing countries.

-• Food safety and quality: Ensuring food safety and quality is a challenge for the agriculture industry, as it is critical to the health and well-being of consumers.
+• Food safety and quality: Ensuring food safety and quality is challenging for the agriculture industry, as it is critical to consumers' health and well-being.

 Why Choose BSc Agriculture?